greenelab/continuous_analysis/readme.md

     - coverage xml -o shippable/codecoverage/coverage.xml test.py
 ~~~

+* If that passes, re-run your analysis - @TODO

 4.)
 To push a docker image containing the completed results enable an integration with dockerhub.
 From your project page in shippable, go to the settings tab.
 In the hub integration dropdown, choose create integration and follow the instructions.

 * Add code resembling the following to your shippable.yml file: